mikael-johnsson/hack-jan25-team3/README.md

 It should focus primarily on human trafficking as the central issue.

 2. User Safety
-Include a "To Safety" button that redirects users to a different site and clears the browser history to ensure privacy and safety.
+Include a "To Safety" button that redirects users to a different site and clears the last page in the browser history to ensure privacy and safety.
 The feature must operate seamlessly to prevent detection by unauthorized parties.

 3. Reporting Features